 Definition

 The uncontrolled expansion of a product's feature set beyond its original scope, often driven by stakeholder requests, competitive pressure, or a lack of clear prioritization criteria.
 Feature creep increases complexity, delays delivery, and can dilute the core value proposition.
+The Project Management Institute identifies uncontrolled scope expansion as one of the top reasons projects fail.
 PMs guard against feature creep by maintaining a clear product strategy and saying "no" (or "not yet") to requests that do not align.

 Why It Matters for Product Managers